googlearchive/blog/_posts/2014-10-16-platform-becomes-webcomponents.markdown

 author: polymer-team
 ---

-We wanted to give developers an early heads up for a pretty big change coming down the line: the `platform.js` file that contains the Web Components polyfills will be renamed to `webcomponents.js`.
+We wanted to give developers an early heads up for a pretty big change coming down the line: the `platform.js` file that contains the Web Components polyfills will be renamed to `webcomponents.js` and transferred to [WebComponents.org](http://webcomponents.org/polyfills/).

 The Polymer team has been doing a lot of work to make a clean separation between where the Web Components polyfills end and the Polymer library begins.
 On Chrome and Opera, the `webcomponents.js` layer is no longer needed at all — everything Polymer needs to function is baked natively into Chrome 36+ and Opera 23+.